 Eligible Lenders are allowed to charge Eligible Borrowers a one-time origination fee as set out in the Main Street term sheets.
-In addition, Eligible Lenders may also require Eligible Borrowers to pay the transaction fee, which the Eligible Lenders must in turn pay to the Main Street SPV.
+In addition, if a transaction fee is imposed (i.e., if the initial principal amount of the Eligible Loan is \$250,000 or greater), Eligible Lenders may also require Eligible Borrowers to pay the transaction fee, which the Eligible Lenders must in turn pay to the Main Street SPV.
 Eligible Lenders are not permitted to charge Eligible Borrowers any additional fees, except de minimis fees for services that are customary and necessary in the Eligible Lender's underwriting of loans to similar borrowers, such as appraisal and legal fees.
 Eligible Lenders may also charge customary consent fees if such fees are necessary to amend existing loan documentation in the context of upsizing a loan in connection with the NOELF.
 Eligible Lenders should not charge servicing fees to Eligible Borrowers.

-Main Street loans must have an interest rate of LIBOR (1 month or 3 month) + 300 basis points.
+Main Street loans must have an interest rate of LIBOR (1 month or 3 month) plus 300 basis points.